lowrycito/handbook/pages/study-manual-general-handbook-30-callings-in-the-church.md

 Leaders determine which callings to fill based on the needs of the unit and those available to serve.

-_Note:_ Sealers in a temple are called under the direction of the President of the Church.
-For this reason, active sealers should not be called to serve in bishoprics or in branch, district, stake, or mission presidencies.

 30.8.1

 Ward Callings